 Natural History II 66: “Only the planet Venus goes two degrees outside the zodiac; this is understood to be the reason that causes some animals to be born even in the desert places of the word” (Rackham 1938:213).

-The corpus is constituted by the following partitions: Pliny the Younger, Letters I and II; Horace, Epistles I and II, Curtius, Histories of Alexander the Great III; Petronius, Satyricon; Cicero Rhetor (On his House); Cicero Philosophus (On Friendship, Cato the Elder on Old Age); Seneca, Consolationes (To Marcia, To Mother Helvia, To Polybium); Seneca Philosophus (On the Shortness of Life, On the Firmness of the Wise Person, On Clemency) ; Livy, History of Rome I; Caesar, Civil War I and II; Caesar, Gallic Wars I-III; Nepos, The Lives of famous men; Suetonius, The Lives of the Twelve Caesars I-III; Sallust, The Conspirancy of Catiline; Sallust, Iugurthine War; Tacitus, The Life of Agricola; Tacitus, Histories I; Tacitus, Germania; Tacitus Annales I; Cato the Elder, On Agriculture and Origins; Pliny, Natural History II; Seneca, Natural Questions VII; Virgil, Georgics; Lucretius, On the Nature of Things V and VI.
+The corpus is constituted by the following partitions: Pliny the Younger Letters I and II; Horace Epistles I and II, Curtius Histories of Alexander the Great III; Petronius Satyricon; Cicero Rhetor (On his House); Cicero Philosophus (On Friendship, Cato the Elder on Old Age); Seneca Consolationes (To Marcia, To Mother Helvia, To Polybium); Seneca Philosophus (On the Shortness of Life, On the Firmness of the Wise Person, On Clemency) ; Livy History of Rome I; Caesar Civil War I and II; Caesar Gallic Wars I–III; Nepos The Lives of famous men; Suetonius The Lives of the Twelve Caesars I–III; Sallust The Conspirancy of Catiline; Sallust Iugurthine War; Tacitus The Life of Agricola; Tacitus Histories I; Tacitus Germania; Tacitus Annales I; Cato the Elder On Agriculture and Origins; Pliny Natural History II; Seneca Natural Questions VII; Virgil Georgics; Lucretius On the Nature of Things V and VI.

 For a wide discussion of the notion of intertextual distance, see Brunet 2003.